itzkutzzz/C-chat-G-gpt-VIRUS-CGV-/README.md

 This is just as dangerous as running a virus on your computer, which is exactly what you're doing if your running this without caution!
 Didn't pay attention?
 Were you being stupid?
 Friend me on discord, I may help you! .\_.kutz_got_locked_again_._

+YOU DON'T GET TO SEE THE CODE UNLESS YOU DOWNLOAD THE FILE! you can use what was used in the code because I didn't make it, chatgpt did.